Using Cloud Source Repositories

 Browsing the source

-Once you’ve uploaded your source code, you can browse the source in the Google Cloud Platform Console:
+Once you’ve uploaded your source code, you can browse the source in the Google Cloud console:

-- In the Google Cloud Platform Console, select the project that has the project ID you specified in the previous step.
+- In the Google Cloud console, select the project that has the project ID you specified in the previous step.

 - In the left navigation bar, select Source Code > Browse.